 organizing and setting up a teaching laboratory.

-Chemistry and Geology, and Chair of the Chemistry Department.
+Professor of Chemistry and Geology, and Chair of the Chemistry Department.
 The responsibilities of this

-position included (1) teaching courses such as environmental chemistry,
+position included (1) teaching courses such as environmental chemistry, chemistry

 Hartwick College, 2001 - 2003, Associate Professor of Chemistry and Geology, and Coordinator of the Environmental Science and Policy Program.
 The responsibilities of this position included (1) teaching courses such as environmental chemistry, chemistry for non science majors, general chemistry, environmental geology, geochemistry, and geohydrology in both the chemistry and geology departments, (2) guiding undergraduate student research in both chemistry and geology, (3) encouraging students to enter the environmental field, providing them guidance in career options, organizing and promoting student participation in extracurricular environmental activities, and general administrative duties in organizing the environmental science and policy program.